 Over the past decade, the EU has become an active driver in shaping international investment law and arbitration.
-The impact of EU law on ISDS is particularly noticeable regarding intra-EU BITs after the CJEU determined in Achmea that the relevant ISDS provision is incompatible with EU law.
-The recently signed Termination Agreement will largely eliminate intra-EU BIT disputes.
+The impact of EU law on ISDS is particularly noticeable, by effectively banning intra-EU ISDS arbitrations based on intra-EU BITs and the ECT.
+Moreover, recognition and enforcement of intra-EU BITs/ECT awards within the EU is becoming very difficult, if not impossible.